What Is an Endometrial Biopsy?

 - cervical cancer

-- severe narrowing of the
+- cervical stenosis (severe narrowing of the

 How Do I Prepare for an Endometrial Biopsy?

-Additionally, your doctor may also want you to keep a record of your menstrual
+Your doctor may also want you to keep a record of your menstrual

 What Happens During an Endometrial Biopsy?